 This EIR document was made available for review by interested and affected parties for a period of 4 weeks (26 May to 26 June 2009).
 During the review period one (1) focus group meeting and one (1) public meeting was held to discuss the draft document and obtain comments thereof.
-Comments received during the review period and from the public meeting will be incorporated into the Final EIR.
+Comments received during the review period and from the public meeting have been incorporated into this Final EIR.
+No significant comments were submitted during these meetings.